homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 Exclude this device from Homebridge and HomeKit.
 This will not remove device from Comfort Cloud.

 * `autoMode` (string):
+HomeKit has only 3 modes: Auto, Cool, Heat but Panasonic additionally has Fan and Dry.
 Choose what mode to be turned on after selecting the Auto mode in HomeKit: Fan mode, Dry mode or Auto mode (by default).

 * `oscilateSwitch` (string):
 HomeKit has only one 'Oscillate' switch, but most Panasonic ACs have more options: Nanoe, Eco Navi, Inside Cleaning and Swing mode have two swing directions.
 Decide what the switch should control: Swing Mode, Nanoe, Eco Navi or Inside Cleaning.